Azure/azure-rest-api-specs/specification/botservice/resource-manager/readme.md

 directive:
   - suppress: R4009
     from: botservice.json
-    reason: We do not yet support systemdata.
+    reason: We do not yet support systemData.
 ```